 -COLLTEX

-Each sticker manufacturer may have slightly different usage and storage methods.
+Each seal manufacturer may have slightly different usage and storage methods.
 However, the basic usage and structure are the same.

-Each company has different strengths, and ease of use varies depending on the user's preferences.
+Each company has its own strengths, and ease of use varies depending on the user's preference.

-With POMOCA, all models can be glued together.
-This eliminates the need to repeatedly apply and remove protective cheat sheets, making them easy to handle in the field.
+In the case of POMOCA, all models allow for bonding the glue surfaces together.
+There is no need to repeatedly apply and remove cheat sheets for protection, making them easy to handle in the field.

 How to choose a sticker

-So, what kind of product should you choose?
+So, what kind of product should you actually choose?

 Let's take a look at POMOCA products as an example.